2025 COMMUNITY IMPACT REPORT

 Dear friends,

 As we reflect on 2025, I am struck not only by what we accomplished, but by the spirit in which this community showed up for one another.
-Across gardens, kitchens, and shared tables, we witnessed again and again how nourishment becomes possible when people commit themselves to the wellbeing of their neighbors.
+Across gardens, kitchens, and shared tables, we witnessed again and again how nourishment becomes possible when people commit themselves to the well-being of their neighbors.

 None of this would have been possible without you.
 Your generosity, your time, and your steady presence sustained our work through every season.
-You reminded us that nourishment is not only about what is served on a plate, but about the community that forms when people choose to care for one another.
+You reminded us that nourishment is not only about what is served on a plate but about the community that forms when people choose to care for one another.

 As we look toward 2026, we carry with us the lessons and hopes of this year.
 We remain committed to building a Nashville where good food is shared widely, where neighbors are connected, and where care continues to take root in ways both ordinary and profound.